Antonio de Erauso: Life at the convent

-Around the year 1589, at age 4, Erauso (together with sisters Isabel and Maria) was taken to the Dominican convent of San Sebastian el Antiguo, where Erauso's mother's cousin, Ursula de Uriza e Sarasti, held the position of prioress.
-Erauso grew into a strong, stocky, and quick-tempered individual, Lacking religious vocation and as a result feeling imprisoned and refusing to take vows, Erauso was detained in a cell and constantly fought with a widowed novice named Catalina de Aliri.
+Around the year 1589, at age 4, Erauso (together with sisters Isabel and Maria) was taken to the Dominican convent of San Sebastián el Antiguo, where Erauso's mother's cousin, Ursula de Uriza e Sarasti, held the position of prioress.
+Erauso grew into a strong, stocky, and quick-tempered individual.
+Lacking religious vocation and as a result feeling imprisoned and refusing to take vows, Erauso was detained in a cell and constantly fought with a widowed novice named Catalina de Aliri.
 At 15, after being beaten by one of the older nuns, Erauso decided to escape.
 On March 18, 1600, the eve of San Jose, Erauso found the keys of the convent hanging in a corner, waited for the other nuns to be at morning prayer, and escaped.
 Erauso spent a week fashioning boy's clothes, and headed for Vitoria, staying off the main roads.
 With short hair, Erauso easily passed as a boy there.